Find out how we collect, use and store your personal information and data.

 How Citizens Advice Bristol store your information

 We store information securely in our electronic case management system (Casebook).
-In some cases we also keep paper records which are securely stored in our offices.
+In some cases we also keep paper records which are securely stored in our offices and sometimes digital letters stored on Google Drive.
 Only authorised staff have access to these.

 How Citizens Advice Bristol share your information

 Before we share any of your personal data we will ask you for specific permission to do so.
 We only share personal data for the purpose of helping you to solve your problems.
 Some of the organisations we regularly share data with in order to help clients are: Bristol Wessex Water Billing Services Ltd, Macmillan Cancer Support, Sovereign Housing, Seetec Pluss, HM Courts and Tribunal Service, Department for Work and Pensions, JobCentre Plus.

 If you have any questions about how your information is collected or used, you can contact our office at 48 Fairfax Street, Bristol, BS1 3BL.
 Email: [email protected]

 - find out what personal information we hold about you

 - correct your information if it’s wrong, out of date or incomplete

 - ask us to limit what we do with your data – for example, ask us not to share it if you haven’t asked us already